 BikeRadar recently had the chance to sit down with him, nerd to nerd, over a coffee or two, hoping to draw on his vast knowledge and insights.
 We weren’t disappointed.
 These are a few of the things we learned:

 1. Forget spoke tension – it’s all about the spoke angle

 Keith Bontrager: Unless you loosen the spokes until they’re baggy, spoke tension has almost no effect on the lateral stiffness.
 Spoke bracing angle is the really big deal.
 When you add more gears, you create more dish; you’re also killing the lateral stiffness and stability of the wheel.
 When you push the driveside spokes inwards, it just makes the wheel that much harder to make.

-Seb Stott: On a standard, non-Boost, rear wheel, the distance between the center of the wheel and the drive-side flange is just 18mm.
+Seb Stott: On a standard, non-Boost, rear wheel, the distance between the centre of the wheel and the drive-side flange is just 18mm.
 When you go to boost, that number increases to 21mm.
 How significant is that?

 KB: Even small changes in that area affect big changes to the lateral stiffness.
-We used to fight for even a millimeter.
+We used to fight for even a millimetre.
 We would design a hub based on how close we could allow the spokes to get to the derailleur.

 SS: So when Boost was developed, why did they settle on 148 – why not even more than that?